alexandramartinez/datacloud-mulesoft-integration/README.md

 ## Create your own - step by step

 > [!IMPORTANT]
 > There is no need for you to go through these steps if you only want to make use of the integration.
-This is only if you want to learn how to create this whole integration step by step.
+This is only if you want to learn how to create the whole Mule integration step by step.
 From designing the API specification to implementing the Mule project.

 ### 1. Create the API Specification and publish it to Exchange